 Note that, in $(e)$ of Lemma \ref{lemma 2}, the implied constant is not explicit.
-In 1990, Silverman proved a general result which explicitly determines the constant in terms of the $j$-invariant and discriminant of the elliptic curve.
-From \cite{c3} we invoke a specific case of this result here.(See [\cite{c3}, pp.$726$.])
+In 1990, Silverman proved a general result which explicitly determines this constant in terms of the $j$-invariant and the discriminant of the elliptic curve.
+We invoke a specific case of this result here.(See [\cite{c3}, pp.$726$.])

 \begin{lemma} Let, $E/\mathbb Q$ be an elliptic curve given by the Weierstrass equation

 \end{lemma}